nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 metadata, not a feeling.[^lastpost]

 I undersold it.
 The line is a theorem, and it is not about packaging.
-It applies to anything that keeps a record and wants an answer from it to stay true: package managers, transparency logs, signed commits, reproducible science, the key you rotate when your laptop is stolen.
+It applies to anything that keeps a record that only grows and wants an answer from it to stay true: package managers, the public logs that stand behind the padlock in your browser, code changes with a signature on them, science that can be rerun, and the key you replace the day your laptop is stolen.
 This post is about that shape.
-You already make trust decisions all day; the shape says make them explicitly.
+You already make trust decisions all day.
+The shape says make them on purpose, and write them down.

 Start with the largest record there is, because that is where the stakes are.
-This week a lab announced a solution to a Millennium Prize problem, and two researchers who had posted first asked in public how their work had been used.[^navier] I do not know who is right.
+This week a lab announced a solution to a Millennium Prize problem, one of the famous open questions in mathematics, and two researchers who had posted first asked in public how their work had been used.[^navier] I do not know who is right.
 What strikes me is that nobody can know from the record, because the record science keeps cannot answer the question.
-Who posted what, when, and what rests on it are claims about an append-only sequence of findings, and science settles every one of them by reading, argument, or reputation.
-Attribution is load-bearing for the whole enterprise, since otherwise we listen to whoever took the work instead of whoever did it, and no law enforces it: ideas are not property, and rightly so.
-The discipline falls on the commons, and the commons has no instrument for it but conduct.
+Who posted what, when, and what was built on it are questions about a sequence of findings that only ever grows, and science settles every one of them by reading, argument, or
+reputation: the way a village with no deed office settles a boundary, by who remembers and who is respected.

+Here is why a fight over credit is not a small thing.
+Science is meant to be a self-correcting machine, and its correcting rule is short: check the result, then rerun it.
+Point that rule at the machine itself and it seizes.
+"Who found this first" and "what does this rest on" cannot be checked or rerun by anyone, because the record was built to hold findings, not the answers to those questions.
+So when credit goes wrong, a field ends up taking its lead from whoever took the work instead of whoever did it, and everything built on that lead is built on the wrong foundation.
+There is no court to send it to.
+A truth is nobody's property, and that is as it should be, but it means no law can put credit back where it belongs.
+The only thing that ever did was people behaving well, and good behavior is the one thing a record cannot store.

+I did not set out to find any of this.
+I was trying to fix one problem in packaging, how a system can know what it was built from, and then a different problem in identity, how it can know who someone is once their keys have changed, and the two kept turning out to be the same problem.
+I followed that one problem to where it led, and where it led was out of both fields.
+A finding about what any record can and cannot answer will not fit in the vocabulary of package managers or key rotation; it has to be said at the level it actually lives at, which is the level of anyone who keeps a record and asks it whom to believe.
+That is why this post exists, and why an engineer who was fixing two things is now writing to everyone.

+So I should say plainly what this post is and why it is out of order.
+It is a critique of the process by which science, and open source with it, decides which claims to admit and whom to believe, and I am publishing it before that process has reviewed it.
+That is a deliberate departure from the normal order, and I was led to it rather than choosing it to make a point.
+The argument itself supplies the reason: a process that cannot check its own record cannot correct itself from inside, not in time, and nobody inside it will want to hear that.
+Self-correction is supposed to be what science does.
+This post is that mechanism running, from outside, dated, where anyone can hold it to account.

 Science is not the only commons in this argument.
-Open source is the other, and I have argued twice in this series that a commons cannot be run as a business without ceasing to be one.[^sovereign][^anamnesis] The calculus gives the structural half of that in one line: nothing closes without a check you can re-run, so an input that is withheld from you closes never, or only under a hardness assumption, and every other route to it is someone's word.
-Both commons are on life support, open source in burned-out maintainers and captured governance, science in the reproducibility crisis, and they depend on each other: without science, civilization cannot scale or even sustain itself, and the science that runs on software runs on the open-source commons.
-Conduct does not scale for either.
+Open source is the other, and I have argued twice in this series that a commons cannot be run as a business without ceasing to be one.[^sovereign][^anamnesis] The result in the paper, which I will call the calculus from here on, gives the structural half of that in one line: nothing counts as verified unless the check is one you can run again yourself, so an input that is kept from you can never be verified by you, or only by leaning on a cryptographic assumption, and every other route to it is someone's word.
+Both commons are on life support, open source in burned-out maintainers and captured governance, science in a reproducibility crisis of published results that will not rerun, and they depend on each other: without science, civilization cannot scale or even sustain itself, and the science that runs on software runs on the open-source commons.
+Good behavior does not scale for either.
 A record whose claims carry their grades does, and it is what both lack and both need.
 I have said before that something formal and distributable is what it takes to scale science past its current breaking point without giving up integrity; the discipline is the same for both.

-The deeper problem sits under attribution.
-A citation is what you do when you do not hold all the pieces yourself: you point at someone who does, and you trust the pointer.
-If you do hold the pieces, the result is verified whether or not any journal has said so.
-Verification is primary and citation secondary, and our pipeline has it backwards.
-Prestige sits in the citation rather than in whether the thing it points at is true, so true results get dismissed for want of a paper to cite and false ones get the look of truth by making it into the pipeline.
-That is a bottleneck on what anyone is willing to trust.
-It is also a technical problem, and technical problems can have technical solutions.
+Under the credit problem sits a deeper one.
+A footnote is a forwarding address.
+It says: the evidence is not here, go and ask them.
+Almost nobody goes.
+So a citation is a promise the reader takes on faith, and a result is not checked by being cited, however many times.
+If you hold the evidence in your own hands and can rerun it, the result is checked, whether or not a journal ever said so.
+The check is the thing; the pointer is a stand-in for it when the check is out of reach.
+Our institutions have that backwards.
+What gets believed is what the pipeline has stamped, and the stamp is on the envelope, not the
+contents: a true result with no stamp is waved away because there is nothing to cite, and a false result with the stamp travels for years looking like knowledge.
+The pipeline, not the evidence, decides who is believed, and everyone who wants to be believed has to queue for it.
+It does not have to work that way.
+A record in which every claim carries its grade, checked by machine, cited at source, or taken on a named person's word, would let anyone look instead of asking whom to trust.
+That is a problem of how the record is built, and a problem of that kind can have an engineered solution.

 Certificate Transparency shows what one looks like.
+It is the public log of every security certificate issued for every website, the thing behind the padlock in your browser, and it is the most widely deployed record of its kind in the world: entries are added and never removed.
-It is the most widely deployed append-only record in the world, and it can prove exactly two things: that an entry is in the log, and that one version of the log is a prefix of another.
-Both proofs are the size of a path down a Merkle tree.
-Ask it anything about what the entries say, how many certificates it holds for your domain, whether any was issued by a CA you never authorized, and it has no proof to give you; someone reads the entries.
+It can prove exactly two things.
+That an entry is in the log.
+And that a newer version of the log is the old one with more entries on the end, nothing erased or rewritten.
+Both proofs are tiny.
+The log is stored as a tree of fingerprints, where a fingerprint, a hash, is a short string computed from a thing such that any change to the thing changes the string; the tree is a Merkle tree, and a proof is one path down it, a short chain of fingerprints that barely grows as the log grows.
+Ask it anything about what the entries *say*, how many certificates it holds for your domain, whether one was issued by an authority you never authorized, and it has no proof to give you; someone reads the entries.
 That is no gap in its engineering.
-Its two proofs read the tree's shape and never its contents, and nobody had a theory of which claims about contents could have a proof like that.
+Its two proofs read the shape of the tree and never its contents, and nobody had a theory of which claims about contents could have a proof like that.

 Now there is one.
-Whenever a claim over a record is a fold, meaning what it says about the whole combines from what it says about the pieces, a bounded checker can take it in at every size, on the shape of the claim alone, assuming nothing but the hash.
-Everything else that stays small buys it with a cryptographic hardness assumption.
-The paper's word for a record held that way is *eusynoptic*, Aristotle's word for a city small enough to survey at a glance, and the glance stays bounded no matter how large the record grows.
-Inclusion and consistency are two folds that happen to read structure.
+Some claims about a record have a special shape: what they say about the whole is assembled from what they say about the pieces, the way a total is assembled from the lines of a receipt.
+The paper calls a claim of that shape a *fold*.
+Whenever a claim over a record is a fold, a checker on a fixed budget can settle it at every size the record ever reaches, from the shape of the claim alone, assuming nothing but that fingerprints cannot be forged.
+Every other claim that keeps its proof small pays for it with a hardness assumption, a bet from cryptography that some problem is too hard to solve.
+The paper's word for a record held that way is *eusynoptic*, Aristotle's word for a city small enough to survey at a glance, and the glance stays the same size no matter how large the record grows.
+Certificate Transparency's two proofs, "this is in the log" and "this log extends that one," are two folds that happen to read structure.
 "This finding was in the record before that one" is another, and it reads the entries.
-So is "everything this paper cites was in the record before it," and so is "no package in this closure has been yanked as of entry *n*."
+So is "everything this paper cites was in the record before it," and so is "no package beneath this program has been pulled as of entry *n*."
 "This result reproduces" is fixed by the record only when the record carries everything a stranger needs to run it, and where it does not, the theorem names what you are trusting instead: the authors' word, or a named replicator's.

 The realest expression of science in our time is a machine doing it, and the dispute this post opened with is, underneath, an argument about